Speak to a specialist solicitor at our law firm in North Yorkshire.

 Given its pivotal importance, it is crucial that buyer due diligence is handled with care and that wherever possible you appoint an experienced solicitor in advance of any sale being agreed.
 They can help you to get ready for the process and will help to head off any potential problems.

-As Isobel notes ‘Regrettably, many business owners delay consulting a solicitor until the terms of a proposed sale have already been agreed and the due diligence process is about to begin.
+As Ian notes ‘Regrettably, many business owners delay consulting a solicitor until the terms of a proposed sale have already been agreed and the due diligence process is about to begin.
 This can be a false economy, as there may be issues within the business which concern the buyer and which lead them to reduce their offer, some or all of which could have been addressed had a lawyer been consulted just that little bit earlier.’

 Why it pays to seek legal advice early